kumahooks/writeups/flareon9/05_t8/writeup.md

 The first behavior we can notice is that the software opens and nothing seems to happen.
 Searching for the reason why this is happening, we end up a bit after the start of the main, falling in a seemingly infinite sleep routine.
 The reason for that is the comparison of whatever was returned in the `CALL 0x00294570`.
 If that is not 0xF, we fall into the sleep.

-Now, the first thing I ever did with this was simply setting eax to 0xF and proceeding my analysis.
+Now, the first thing I ever did with this was simply setting it to 0xF and proceeding with my analysis.
 While this wasn't absolutely wrong, I had problems further down the road because understanding this value is very important later on.
-So let's try to at least point out how eax is being set.
+So let's try to at least point out how this value is being created.

-If we get further in the `0x00294570` call, we can quickly see it's doing some date operations.
-At [EBP+8] we have the start of a struct that has a specific date saved.
-At this moment I did some kind of thought exercise: thinking how the threat actor acted in this case.
+If we get further in the `0x00294570` call, we can see it's doing some date operations: at [EBP+8] we have the start of a struct that has a specific date saved.
+At this point I did some kind of thought exercise: thinking how the threat actor acted in this case.
 We can see a function doing a bunch of operations using date values and then returning a value that decides whether the attack should be run or not.
 If we read the information the challenge gives us, this threat only ran one specific day.
 So I thought it was good to assume that's what it's checking, if we are running at the exact target day.
-Luckily, that wasn't very hard to poke more at: checking for Intermodular Calls, we quickly find how it's gathering the information: GetLocalTime.
+Luckily, that wasn't very hard to poke more at: checking for Intermodular Calls, we quickly find how it's gathering the information, using GetLocalTime.

 This function returns the following struct:
 ```cpp